Like all medicines, vaccines can cause side effects. Most of these are mild to moderate and short-term. Not everyone gets side effects.

 - fever (temperature of 38 degrees Celsius or above)

 Rare side effects

 After the Moderna COVID-19 vaccine more than 1 in 10,000 people may develop:

 - swelling of their face - this can happen in people who have had facial fillers

 Serious side effects, like a severe allergic reaction, are extremely rare.

-Serious side effects after the AstraZeneca vaccine are seen in approximately 1 in 100,000 people.
+Serious side effects after the Moderna vaccine are seen in approximately 2 to 3 people in 1 million.